ethereum/eth2.0-pm/eth2.0-implementers-calls/call_030.md

 ## Actions

-- *30.3*—Create a script that reads and delivers the Genesis to the client.
+- *30.3*—Create a script that reads and delivers the genesis state to the client.

 # 7. Open Discussion/Closing Remarks